maduwanthasl/Scara-Robot/README.md

 ### **3.2 Joints**

+The joints of the SCARA robot are critical for achieving precise and smooth motion.
+Below is a detailed breakdown of the joint-building process.

+#### **3.2.1 3D Printed Parts**
+The main part of building this robot involved printing the 3D-printed components.
+Printing all the parts required over 100 hours using white PLA+ material.
+These parts included gears, mounting plates, and structural supports.

 | ![pic 6 (2)](https://github.com/maduwanthasl/Scara-Robot/blob/main/Pictures/3d%20printed%20parts.png) | ![pic 6 (4)](https://github.com/maduwanthasl/Scara-Robot/blob/main/Pictures/Assembled%203d%20printed%20parts.png) |
 |---|---|
 | Some 3D printed parts | Assembled Joints |